cspades/predi-home/README.md

 To communicate data between the smart home simulation on HomeI/O and the machine learning algorithm ideally trained/deployed on the [Amazon Web Services](https://aws.amazon.com/) Cloud, I will program a control and data processing relay via the Python-HomeI/O SDK that executes on a PC (Dell XPS 15) that would be connected to [AWS IoT](https://aws.amazon.com/iot-core/?hp=tile&so-exp=below).

-To train an adaptive neural network that learns predictive control policies for all the appliances/computers in the smart home on the Cloud, I will utilize [AWS SageMaker](https://aws.amazon.com/sagemaker/?hp=tile&so-exp=below).
+To train an adaptive neural network that learns predictive control policies for all the appliances/computers in the smart home on the Cloud, I will utilize [scikit-learn](https://scikit-learn.org/stable/) or [TensorFlow](https://www.tensorflow.org/) which in the future will be implemented on [AWS Sagemaker](https://aws.amazon.com/sagemaker/?hp=tile&so-exp=below).

 Smart home training/test data is retrieved or artificially designed with guidance from the [CASAS Database](http://casas.wsu.edu/datasets/).